allegro/allegro.tech/_posts/2015-02-26-digging-into-the-system.md

 Before going further, it is crucial to explain what a *system call* is and how the usage of system calls affects performance.
 According to Wikipedia a *[system call](http://en.wikipedia.org/wiki/System_call)* can be defined as follows:

-> In computing, a system call is how a **program requests a service from an operating system's kernel**.
+> In computing, a system call is how a **program requests a service from an operating system’s kernel**.
 This may
 > include hardware-related services (for example, accessing a hard disk drive), creation and execution of new processes,
 > and communication with integral kernel services such as process scheduling. **System calls provide an essential
 > interface between a process and the operating system.**